October 28, 2020 to March 13, 2021

 Exhibition related programs are listed below.

-Join Robert Thorson, Department Head and Professor of Geosciences at UConn, and Amanda Douberley, Assistant Curator/Academic Liaison, William Benton Museum of Art, for a discussion of the exhibition, The Human Epoch: Living in the Anthropocene.
-Offered via Zoom Webinar.
+Robert Thorson, Department Head and Professor of Geosciences at UConn, and Amanda Douberley, Assistant Curator/Academic Liaison, William Benton Museum of Art, discuss the exhibition, The Human Epoch: Living in the Anthropocene.

 Critical Looking: A Virtual Dialogue

 Tap your powers of observation and investigate a single work of art through close looking and discussion with Amanda Douberley, Assistant Curator/Academic Liaison.
-The program will focus on works featured in Living in the Anthropocene during November and December.
-Visit our calendar to register.
+The program will focus on works featured in Living in the Anthropocene.
+These are presented via Zoom and are small group sessions so please register ahead.